 Course Description :

 This is a fully online course that looks at everyday applications of physics.
 No prior physics knowledge is required.
 The course will look at the physics behind several everyday phenomena (eg. speed cameras, stars and streetlights).
 Physics topics addressed in this course include thermodynamics, properties of fluids, basic mechanics, electricity and magnetism, waves, nuclear physics, quantum physics, optics and astronomy.
 Basic experimental methods will be covered through simulations and simple experiments that can be conducted at home.
 The course will make use of Physclips.
 The course would form a good basic physics knowledge for students studying life sciences, medicine and business and for those planning to sit the Gamsat exam.
 This is a quantitative course using algebra and trigonometry but not calculus.

-The semester 2 2018 course outline can be found here.
-This includes the assesment schedule.
+The Term 3, 2019 course outline can be found here.
+This includes the assesment schedule and syllabus.

 Peer review activity based on draft of final report = 10%